KdGaming0/SkyBlock-Enhancements/README.md

 - **General Reminders** (`/remindme`): Create and manage custom reminders with real-time or play-time triggers, repeating options, and multiple output types (chat, title box, sound, or chat + title).
 Includes a graphical interface (`/remindme gui`) for easy management.
 - **Item Glow Outline**: Adds a customizable glow outline to dropped items, with optional see-through-walls support and a configurable color.
 - **Hide Cheap Coins**: Hides cheap coin ground drops (coin/coins player-head drops).
+- **Slot Locking & Binding**: Link inventory slots to hotbar slots for quick item swapping.
+Hold the Slot Edit key (default **L**) and left-click an inventory slot, then a hotbar slot, to create the link.
+  - Hold down Shift and click one of the bound slots to instantly swap the item between the inventory and hotbar slot.
+  - Press L quickly to lock a slot, preventing accidental item movement.
+Press L again to unlock.

 ### Tooltip Enhancements
 - **Price Tooltips**: Shows AH Lowest BIN and Bazaar prices in item tooltips while on SkyBlock.